-The aims and objectives of this unit are to acquaint you with the trends and tendencies of English prose during the Victorian period, which embraces both fiction and non-fiction.
-The fictional prose consists of such literary types as novel and short story, while the non-fictional prose includes the essays-popular and social, critical and literary.
-The unit will also inform you about the novelists and essayists, who have enriched the literary realm with their imaginary texts and/or critiques.
+The aims and objectives of this unit are to acquaint you with the trends and tendencies of the English non-fictional prose during the Victorian period.
+While fictional prose consists of such literary types as novel and short story, the non-fictional prose includes the essays - popular and social, critical and literary.
+The unit will explore the essayists, who have enriched the literary realm with their texts: factual writings and/or critiques.